- Veronika Lipinska

 - The company must have fewer than 25 employees;

 - The company must not raise more than £150,000 through SEIS.

-- There is an ongoing requirement for the company and the shareholders to inform HMRC if anything occurs which could cause the relief to be reduced or removed.
+- There is an on-going requirement for the company and the shareholders to report to HMRC any developments impacting on SEIS.

 - The founders wishing to retain full control; and

 - Attracting investors, who add value beyond their money.

 We discuss what protections the founders could offer investors.
 Most founders don’t want investors unduly interfering in the day-to day company management.
 Also, we consider the long-term implications of taking new minority shareholders on board.

 This is a common reason for failure under the Seed Enterprise Investment Scheme.
 SEIS legislation requires that shares are issued only to investors who have paid in full.
 Sounds simple, but problems arise where there is delay in opening bank accounts.

 Investor holds more than 30% of the shares